-NEW ZEALAND ranks with Austria for the high overall quality of its organic and Biodynamic wines.
+New Zealand ranks with Austria for the high overall quality of its organic and Biodynamic wines.
 This is due to various factors, the key one in the case of Biodynamics being the influence of the late Peter Proctor, who instilled in New Zealand’s Biodynamic wine-growers the importance of making high quality Biodynamic preparations 500-508, high quality Biodynamic compost 502-507, and high quality Biodynamic compost sprays such as his Cow Pat Pit.
 New Zealand is also blessed in that the majority of its organic or Biodynamic vineyards are grazed at some stage during the year by sheep, cows, horses or other livestock.
 This is important because Biodynamics sees the world as made up of three ‘kingdoms’, namely the mineral (in the soil for example), the vegetal (all plants, not just vines) and the animal.
-I think this living element really shines through in the best of of New Zealand’s organic and Biodynamic wines.
-Not that Peter Proctor would have known.
-He was teetotal.
+I think this ‘living’ element for want of a better term shines through in the best of New Zealand’s organic and Biodynamic wines.
+Not that Peter Proctor would have known–he was teetotal.

 2018 Warm summer.
 Very early start to harvesting.
 419,000 tonnes of grapes harvested, up 6% on the (small) 2017 tonnage, but lower than initially anticipated.
 2018 saw increased production of red wines, with both Pinot Noir and Merlot up over 20% on 2017, a year in which both varieties had been down sharply.
 New Zealand wine exports were valued at $1.71 billion (mid-2018), up 3% in the past year.
 Wine is New Zealand’s fifth largest export good.

 Jared White of BioGro, 10 July 2015, Organic Wine Conference, Blenheim, New Zealand.